fsfe/reuse-docs/spec.md

 Project are licensed.

 Each License File MUST be placed in the `LICENSES/` directory in the root of the Project.
-The name of the License File MUST be the SPDX identifier of the license followed by an appropriate file extension (example:
+The name of the License File MUST be the SPDX License Identifier of the license followed by an appropriate file extension (example:
 `LICENSES/GPL-3.0-or-later.txt`).
 The License File MUST be in plain text format.

-If a license does not exist in the SPDX License List, its SPDX Identifier MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification, Section 6 available at <https://spdx.org/spdx-specification-21-web-version#h.1v1yuxt>.
+If a license does not exist in the SPDX License List, its SPDX License Identifier MUST be `LicenseRef-[idstring]` as defined by the SPDX Specification, Section 6 available at <https://spdx.org/spdx-specification-21-web-version#h.1v1yuxt>.

 A Project MUST NOT include License Files for licenses under which none of the